bevyengine/bevy-website/content/learn/book/handling-input/utilizing-input.md

 If we're dealing with multiple types of input data, input messages can allow us to easily order the input data relative to each other within a single frame.

 As an example, let's look at how we can handle multiple keys being pressed down at the same time.
-This can be the case when using the W, A, S, and D keys for general movement alongside using the Shift or Ctrl keys for crouching.
+This can be the case when using the W, A, S, and D keyboard keys for general movement alongside using the Ctrl key for crouching.
 Since crouching might have a slight delay before being fully active, we'll want to make sure that we're constantly moving first rather than crouching.
-This ensures that the player won't be interrupted by crouching or sprinting while moving.
+This ensures that the player won't be interrupted by crouching while moving.

 ```rust
 #[derive(Component)]